Careers360 Logo

 share

-Meghana Mohana KrishnanUpdated on 24 May 2026, 12:06 PM IST
+Meghana Mohana KrishnanUpdated on 25 May 2026, 10:19 AM IST

 Candidates who appeared in the exam can check the UPSC prelims analysis 2026 GS PDF in this article.
-Based on the major educational institutions' and students' feedback, the UPSC GS paper 1 is moderate to diffcult.
+Based on the major educational institutions' and students' feedback, the UPSC GS paper 1 is moderate to difficult.
 The UPSC IAS exam conducted for GS Paper I and GS Paper II.

 This Story also Contains